awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-waitForAwsResourceProperty.md

   "action": "aws:waitForAwsResourceProperty",
   "inputs": {
     "Service":"The official namespace of the service",
-    "Api":"The API action or method name",
+    "Api":"The API operation or method name",
-    "API action inputs or parameters":"A value",
+    "API operation inputs or parameters":"A value",
     "PropertySelector": "Response object",
     "DesiredValues": [
       "Desired property value"